 3) Go On Word Hunts

-You want your child to understand that sight words are everywhere.
+You want your child to understand that high-frequency words are everywhere.
 One way you can do that is by having them go on word hunts.

 If you’re out and about, ask them to keep their eyes peeled for high-frequency words.
 Encourage them to look at signs for words they can read.
 When they find one, offer plenty of praise for their discovery.

-Your child can also practice searching for sight words with the HOMER app, where you’ll find a variety of sight word games and activities to help them master high-frequency words.
+Your child can also practice searching for sight words and high-frequency words with the HOMER app, where you’ll find a variety of sight word games and activities to help them master high-frequency words.

-As they play Sight Word Memory or Soak And Sort Sight Words, they’ll be learning to read these words.
+As they play Sight Words Memory Match or Soak and Sort Sight Words, they’ll be learning to read these words.
 And since the app creates a personalized learning environment, your child can get started no matter what reading level they are at.

 While they play, the HOMER learning journey can gently guide them along the path to becoming better readers.